Royal Pioneer Corps

-The Royal Pioneer Corps was a British Army combatant corps used for light engineering tasks.
+The Royal Pioneer Corps was a British Army corps used for light engineering tasks.
 It was formed in 1939, and amalgamated into the Royal Logistic Corps in 1993.
-Pioneer units performed a wide variety of tasks in all theatres of war, including full infantry, mine clearance, guarding bases, laying prefabricated track on beaches, and effecting various logistical operations.
-With the Royal Engineers they constructed airfields and roads and erected bridges; they constructed the Mulberry Harbour and laid the Pipe Line Under the Ocean (PLUTO).
+Pioneer units performed a wide variety of tasks in all theatres of war, including Northern Ireland.
+They were used for full infantry, mine clearance, guarding bases, laying prefabricated track on beaches, and effecting various logistical operations.
+Many pioneer companies took part in the Normandy landings and after the Second World War, the corps was given the designation "Royal".

 Predecessors

-The first record of pioneers in a British army goes back to 1346 at Calais where the pay and muster rolls of the English Garrison show pay records for pioneers.
-Traditionally, there was a designated pioneer for each company in a regiment; these were the ancestors of the current assault pioneers.
+The first record of pioneers in a British army goes back to 1346 at Calais where the pay and muster rolls of the English garrison show pay records for pioneers.
+Traditionally, there was a pioneer for each company in a regiment; these were the ancestors of the assault pioneers.
 In about 1750, it was proposed that a Corps of Pioneers be formed.
 Nothing came of this for nearly one hundred years, until the Army Works Corps was established during the Crimean War in 1854.

-The Labour Corps was formed in 1917 during the First World War, during which it employed 325,000 British troops, alongside 98,000 Chinese, 10,000 Africans and at least 300,000 other labourers in separate units such as the Chinese Labour Corps and Maltese Labour Corps.
+The Labour Corps was formed in 1917 during the First World War, during which it employed 325,000 British troops, 98,000 Chinese, 10,000 Africans and at least 300,000 other labourers in units such as the Chinese Labour Corps and Maltese Labour Corps.

 History

-In September 1939, a number of infantry and cavalry reservists were formed into Works Labour Companies, which were soon made the Auxiliary Military Pioneer Corps (AMPC); a Labour Directorate was created to control all labour force matters.
-A large number of Pioneers served in France with the British Expeditionary Force.
+In September 1939, a number of infantry and cavalry reservists were formed into Works Labour Companies, which became the Auxiliary Military Pioneer Corps (AMPC) on 17 October 1939; a Labour Directorate was created to control all labour force matters.
+The name "Pioneer" was chosen as it was thought to be more prestigious than the term "Labour" used in the previous war.
+The original establishment was six Group Headquarters, each of between 300 and 500 men.
+Most of the officers had retired from the infantry and cavalry, and had fought in the First World War.
+The role of the AMPC included building military roads and railway lines, construction of airfields, camps, air-raid shelters and fortifications, and any other labouring tasks required.